wills-dtb/df-test/README.md

 ---

-3. Scenarios 1 & 3 within route-check feature are failing - can you work out the issue and ensure they pass?
+3. Scenarios 1 & 3 within route-check feature are failing.
+To support a change in the upcoming sprint, you need to write automation for route Amalfi – Neapel.
+The existing steps do not seem to pass the checks which have been working for all routes up until now.
+Please investigate & resolve the issue here.

 ---